ICML 2025 Author Instructions

 Paper Submissions

-Submitted papers are composed of a main body, which can be up to eight pages long, followed by any number of pages for references and appendices, all in a single PDF file of at most 10MB.
+Submitted papers are composed of a main body, which can be up to eight pages long, followed by any number of pages for references and appendices, all in a single PDF file.
 (Final versions of accepted papers will be published in the same way, with references and appendices included.)
+The submission PDF has a maximum size of 50MB while the camera ready version will be limited to 20MB.
 The required format of the papers is specified in the LaTeX style files and the example paper.
 There is no support for any typesetting software other than LaTeX.
 All submissions must be anonymized and follow the required format; otherwise, they will automatically be rejected.
 In particular, any submission whose main body goes over the 8 page limit will be automatically rejected.
 (The final version of each accepted paper will be allowed an extra page.
 See the example paper for further information.)

 Authors have the option of uploading extra files as Supplementary Materials to provide further details of their work (e.g., code/data that supports experimental findings, other (anonymized) papers of the authors whose results are needed by the submitted paper).
 It is entirely up to the reviewers to decide whether they wish to consult any of the appendices in the submitted paper or this Supplementary Material.
 Therefore, if there is material critical to the evaluation of the paper, it needs to be included in the main body of the paper.
 See below for more details.